multicatch/multicatch/README.md

 ### Language Experience (as of 2023)

-* Java SE & JEE Development (5 years of work experience, in total 7 years of work & learning experience)
+* Java SE & JEE Development (5 years of work experience, in total 7 years of full-time & freelance experience)
 * Kotlin Server-side Development (4 years of work experience)
 * Rust (2 years)